Spanish annexation of the Dominican Republic: Unpopular policies

 In 1862 the Spanish tried to walk around some of the annexation terms agreed with Santana for being economically unrealizable.
 The exchange of paper money for Spanish currency was maintained in theory, but was denied for bills that showed any small damage, causing indignation in the population.
 Many Dominican officers in the reserve also lost their salary and recognized rank without explanation, and were not allowed to use the Spanish uniform.
 Also unpopular were new taxes, press censorship effected by censors from the Iberian Peninsula, and the requisitioning of mules and horses by the military without compensation.

 The trial of Manuel de Frías, a septuagenarian black farmer, became a cause célèbre.
 Frías, who was in his thirties when slavery was abolished in Santo Domingo, was convinced that the Spanish were planning to restore it, and agitated his compatriots to not obey or trust them or any Europeans.
 Many Dominicans testified in his favor, including a soldier in uniform, but Frías was sentenced to prison.
 However, upon his arrival in jail an unknown hand allowed him to leave through a backdoor, and he fled on horseback to never be seen again.
 A young man who provided the horse said he did it only because Frías was a friend of his father.
 From the Frías case, rumors of the reinstatement of slavery extended and took root in the northern Cibao region, despite the Spanish authorities's efforts to deny them.
-Anti-black racist rhetoric from the press, public officials from slaveholding Cuba and Puerto Rico, and Spanish soldiers previously posted to Cuba and used to see blacks as slaves only fueled them.
+Anti-black racist rhetoric from the press, public officials from slaveholding Cuba and Puerto Rico, and Spanish soldiers previously posted to Cuba and used to see Black people as slaves only fueled them.
 Other Dominicans suspected of conspiring against Spanish rule, like the priest José Páez in the village Los Minas (today part of Santo Domingo city), disappeared in a similar manner to Frías and were believed to hide in the countryside with the help of local people.

 The Catholic Church's leadership under the Spanish Archbishop Bienvenido Monzón contributed to stir up the Dominicans by denouncing both the Napoleonic-based civil marriage and the common-law marriages popular in the island, as well as Masonry, which had a strong presence in the northern cities of Puerto Plata and Samaná.
 The Masonic Temples were closed and their members denied communion unless they renounced Masonry and handed over their insignia.
 The Protestant churches built by African American immigrants from the United States were also closed and their members forced to worship in private.